Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Getting to immersed arc position

+\begin{remark} Recall from \S0 that an $(\mF, \mW)$ gives rise to $[\alpha]\in\pi_1(\Emb(\sqcup_{i=1}^kS^2, \#^k\stwostwo), \mRs)$, an isotopy class of pseudo-isotopies and its associated diffeomorphism of $S^4$.
+A priori an $(\mF, \mW^*)$ may give rise to different classes than $(\mF, \mW)$, however by Lemma 0.55, proven in \S11 we will show that they induce the same $[\alpha]$.
+This is true both for order induced switching introduced in this section and the general form given in Proposition \ref{sum invariance}. \end{remark}

+We now describe ways of viewing $R\cup G$ that will facilitate both visualizing and working with finger and Whitney discs.

 \begin{definition} The pair $R$ and $G$ are in \emph{framed finger form} if $G=\Gs$ and $R$ appears as in Figure \ref{fig:framed finger} a) or b).
 The choice will be clear from context.
 Further the positive bundles of $G$ and $R$ are as indicated.
 This is the \emph{standard framing} on $N(R\cup G)$.
-In Figure \ref{fig:framed finger} b) the $w_1, \cdots, w_n$ are the \emph{standard ordered Whitney germed discs} and the discs $f_1, \cdots, f_n$ are the \emph{standard ordered finger germed discs}.
-While not shown, Figure \ref{fig:framed finger} a) has analogous discs which we view interchangeably.
+In both cases the local 3D projection of $R$ to $G$ lies in the $y$-axis with $x\ge 0.$ We denote the points of $R\cap G$ by $a_0, a_1, \cdots, a_{2n}$ where these are points along the $x$-axis.
+In the figures, the $w_1, \cdots, w_n$ are the \emph{standard ordered Whitney germed discs} and the discs $f_1, \cdots, f_n$ are the \emph{standard ordered finger germed discs}. \end{definition}